Tags and I/O

 The Tag Browser is the main tool for creating, modifying and deleting tags.
 It is also possible to export tags to a spreadsheet or database, then import changes back to the application.
 This is less user-friendly and is not advised for creating new tag hierarchies, but can save time when creating or updating many similar tags in existing hierarchies.

-Organize your tags into a hierarchy so that it is easy to see which tags relate to which components in the system.
+The Tag Browser allows you to organize your tags into a hierarchy so that it is easy to see which tags relate to which components in the system.
 Besides making it easier to find a given tag, this system makes it easy to expand the application by copying entire structures.
-While any tag could serve as the starting point to each hierarchy, the best choice is a Context tag, which provides context to a group of related tags.
-(Design Your Own Tags, Context Tags) In very large systems, the parent tag might be an Alarm Database.
-(Alarm Database Tags) Note that many tags work best when linked in structures.
+A hierarchy also determines how some kinds of tags link to each other.
+Many tags work best when linked in such hierarchical structures.
 For example, I/O tags below the driver and dedicated alarm tags below the triggering tag.

 This note is relevant only to those with a multilingual user interface: